© Simen S. Hjelle

 However, sexual reproduction is still maintained in many species, and is important to avoid loss of genetic diversity.
 Seeds have also some clear advantages compared to clonal structures like bulbils.
 Seeds are more persistent, can be dispersed over longer distances and can have long-term viability.

-The pros and cons of sexual and asexual reproduction are to a large extent the same constraints found in alpine areas, and you may learn more about these topics through these online Alpandino-lectures:
+The pros and cons of sexual and asexual reproduction are to a large extent the same constraints found in alpine areas, and you may learn more about these topics through these online Alpandino-lectures (links to external page):

 What is a species?